We will discuss the following aspects of tracheal tubes. Please scroll down and start reading.

 It is a commonly used device that is critical for patient safety so it is important that you understand its design and use.

-Endotracheal tubes come in various sizes and shapes, but the basic concepts underlying them is the same for all.
+Endotracheal tubes come in various sizes and shapes, but the basic concepts underlying them are the same for all.

 Like any tube, it is: